NetworksMarketsCornellTech/Spring2024/assignments.md

 <b>Homework grading</b>

-Each question will be given a score from 0 - 2 points.
+Each question will be given a score with roughly 3 levels:
  - 0 point: The question was not attempted.
- - 1 point: If you attempt it, but there are either substantial methodological errors or major conceptual misunderstandings of the material
+ - Partial points: If you attempt it, but there are either substantial methodological errors or major conceptual misunderstandings of the material
- - 2 points: Essentially correct (may have minor errors), and the conceptual discussion is sufficient.
+ - Full points: Essentially correct (may have minor errors), and the conceptual discussion is sufficient.

-We expect that most students will receive 2 points on most homework questions.
-There may also be bonus questions -- when calculating grades, the "denominator" for 100% will be (the number of mandatory questions)*2.
+We expect that most students will receive full points on most homework questions.
+There may also be bonus questions -- when calculating grades, the "denominator" for 100% will be without the bonuses.

 <b>Dropping grades and late days</b>